 The western coastal region of Saudi Arabia was often under foreign rule, forming part of a wider Islamic state.
 This area, called Hejaz, belonged to empires administrated from what is Syria, Iraq, Egypt, or Turkey today.
 Jeddah acquired a regional identity different from the rest of the Arabian Peninsula.
 Local residents and merchants prided themselves on their cosmopolitan outlook.
 In 1925, however, Jeddah fell under the rule of Abdulaziz bin Saud, who was to become the first king of a united Saudi Arabia.

-In 2009, the metropolis had 135 districts and 3.23 million residents, and it’s the people moving to Jeddah that keep its economy going.
-The Saudi participation in the local labor force is rather low: about 80% of Jeddah’s workers, employees, and executives have decided upon moving to Jeddah from abroad, from North and East Africa, Iran, Turkey, Yemen, South and Southeast Asia, Western Europe, North America, and Japan.
+In 2012, the metropolis had 135 districts and an estimated 5.32 million residents, and it’s the people moving to Jeddah that keep its economy going.
+Though the “Saudization” quotas of local companies are on the rise, the Saudi participation in the local labor force is still rather low.
+The majority of Jeddah’s workers, employees, and executives come from abroad, from North and East Africa, Iran, Turkey, Yemen, South and Southeast Asia, Western Europe, North America, and Japan.
 The numerous foreigners moving to Jeddah keep some of the former cosmopolitan ambience alive.

 In some respects, Jeddah is less strict than Riyadh.
 In exclusive beach resorts, wealthy Saudi families may flaunt some of the country’s severe rules to regulate public behavior.
 Outside such private beaches for the upper crust, expats moving to Jeddah will occasionally see men and women socialize or notice some muslimahs literally letting their hair down.
-Nonetheless, you should not forget that by moving to Jeddah, you are now living in a socially very conservative country.
-You should keep a few things in mind:
+Nonetheless, you should not forget that you are now living in a socially very conservative country.
+You should thus keep a few things in mind:

 - Register with your general consulate and check their safety information regularly.
-The last terrorist attack on Western expats moving to Jeddah took place in 2007, but you should stay informed and keep a low profile.
+The last terrorist attack on Western expats moving to Jeddah took place several years ago, but you should stay informed and keep a low profile.

 - If possible, keep your original passport and your visa (or a notarized copy) in a safe place.